endfront/LayJS/progress.markdown

 Current:
-  - hidden img (even div for text could be doing so) taking space on page
-  - empty text for non input should result in natural height of 0
-  - border<dir>Style default lazy
   - $xfonts, recalculate without animation
   - markdown lay.take method
-  - .md link convert to .html link
+  - docs .md link convert to .html link
   - (tmp/video.html) lazy defaultize many lson fargs which are mentioned in states but not otherwise
   - what if "$hovering" or any of the event binding events is called from attr() after having themselves deferenced then what happens?
   - checkIsValidUtils.isExpanderAttr() <- make similar to prevent takes of "$type", "$inherit", "$obdurate"
+  - color name direct convert from string
   - remove link type, link and image within same level
   - error: check if explicit type such as "html" has no given prop
   - error: undefined text string val (ie not a string)